Pantheon

 The Pantheon managed to survive the advent of Christianity as it was given to Pope Boniface IV in 608AD by Emperor Phocas and Pope Boniface IV then transformed into a church and dedicated to St. Mary and the Martyrs in the 7th century.

-The Pantheon has several recognisable features including the 16 vast columns located at the front which welcome its visitors and of course the dome with a diameter of 43.3 meters.
-The Dome still remains the holder of a world record today as the largest unreinforced concrete dome in the world.
+It has several recognisable features including the 16 vast columns at the front which welcome its visitors and of course the famous dome which has a diameter of 43.3 meters.
+The Dome still remains the holder of a world record today as the largest unreinforced concrete dome in the world!

-The 'oculus' is the opening at the top of the dome and it measures 8.2 meters in diameter.
-It not only offers a natural source of light for the building as its open to the sky but also creates an incredible play of light and shadow within the rotunda as the hours of the day pass.
-To confirm, the dome is open and yes - that does mean it rains inside the Pantheon, yes!
+The 'oculus' is the opening at the top of the dome which measure 8.2 meters in diameter.
+It not only offers a natural light for the building as its open to the sky but also creates an incredible play of light and shadow within the rotunda as the hours of the day pass.
+As the oculus is open it also means that when it rains, it also rains inside the Pantheon!

-When you enter the Pantheon, you see a vast cylindrical space which is filled with Corinthian columns and niches as well as the incredible collection of artwork the Pantheon has amassed over time.
+When you enter, you see a vast cylindrical space which is filled with Corinthian columns and niches as well as some of the impressive collection of art that it has has amassed over time.

-The Pantheon is also home to tombs of multiple notable figures which includes the world-famous Renaissance artist Raphael, as well as several Italian kings which adds further historical importance to the building.
+The Pantheon is home to the tombs of multiple notable figures including the world-famous Renaissance artist Raphael, as well as several Italian kings which adds further historical importance to the building.

 The Pantheon has influenced countless architects throughout history with its dome serving as a source of inspiration for other structures such as the Florence Cathedral and St. Peter's Basilica.